metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

 NB: the merkle hash generated with `--candy-freeze` is different to ensure users whitelist accounts are frozen.
-The multisig accounts must also be passed in to gumdrop and candy machine whe using this functionality as well (see example frontend).
+The multisig accounts must also be passed in to gumdrop and candy machine when using this functionality as well (see example frontend).